Your December Horoscope Is Here — & It’s Starting Off With A Whirlwind

 The New Moon in Sagittarius arrives on December 19th, and it’s a beautiful reminder that even if this year didn’t unfold the way you expected, hope is still alive.
 Sagittarius teaches us how to zoom out.
 How to trust our own resilience.
 How to envision six months from now and still smile.
 The astro new year doesn’t begin until March 21st, 2026, so this is not a “wrap it all up” kind of month — it’s a what could grow next kind of moment.

-And when the Winter Solstice hits on December 21st, ushering in Capricorn Season, the energy pivots fully toward sustainability, maturity, and alignment.
-By the time Venus (Dec 24th) and Juno (Dec 29th) enter Capricorn too, many of us will be craving clarity in our relationships, our finances, our commitments.
+And when the Summer Solstice hits on December 22nd, ushering in Capricorn Season, the energy pivots fully toward sustainability, maturity, and alignment.
+By the time Venus (Dec 24th) and Juno (Dec 30th) enter Capricorn too, many of us will be craving clarity in our relationships, our finances, our commitments.
 Not for control, but for peace.
 We want to want what we’re building.
 And that’s what the end of this year is really about.

 Read your horoscopes for your Sun and Rising signs for the most in-depth forecast.